BettercareHealth/bettercare/nc/nc-7.md

 ### 5. What should be the management of this infant?

 The infant should be removed from the wet towel and dried well.
 Do not forget to dry the infant’s head.
-Then place the infant in a prewarmed closed incubator set at 37 °C or under an overhead radiant heater.
+Then place the infant in a prewarmed closed incubator set at 37&nbsp;°C or under an overhead radiant heater.
 If neither is available, skin-to-skin care (KMC) or a warmed room can be used.
 Give 30% head box oxygen while the infant is being warmed.
 Energy must be given intravenously as an infusion of maintenance fluid (e.g. Neonatalyte).
 As soon as possible, nasogastric milk feeds must be started to prevent hypoglycaemia.
 Careful observations should be kept until the infant is warm and appears clinically normal.

 ### 6. What investigations do you think should be done when the infant arrives in the nursery?